Academic Affairs Information

 Throughout the semester consistent emphasis is given to each of these characteristics or traits.
 Periodic presentation by each instructor is provided through a brief lesson, exercise, or activity featuring the trait which may be introduced in classes or labs.

 Work Ethics grading is performed “by exception” indicating that the majority of students receive a work ethics grade of 2 (meeting expectations).
 Instructors record a grade for students who display either poor work ethics or exceptional work ethics behaviors by adding to or subtracting points from the grading of the respective work ethics trait.
 Instructors must document work ethics performance of all students and provide a plan of improvement and a review date for those students who display poor work ethics.
+The follow-up review date provides an opportunity to re-evaluate performance before a final work ethics grade is assigned.

 There are two formal reports—the Mid-Semester Report, a progress report given to those students who need an opportunity to improve, and the Final Report, a semester work ethics grade to be displayed on the student’s academic record.